zammad/zammad-admin-documentation/settings/security/base.rst

    #. ``ticket.customer``
    #. ``default`` (fallback if user doesn't have above permissions set)

-All settings act independent on each other allowing you to disable the timeouts for e.g. admins, but not agents.
+All settings act independently from each other allowing you to disable the timeouts for e.g. admins, but not agents.

    .. note:: **🤓 An example**